Conservatorship - Background Information

 ► When can the court appoint a conservator?

-The court can appoint a conservator only if it determines that the person:
+The court can appoint a conservator only after a petition is filed and if it determines that the person:

 - is unable to manage his or her property and affairs because of mental or physical illness, advanced age, chronic drug use or intoxication, fraud, or other reasons,